KarolGralewski/portfolio-creator/README.md

 * [What's next?](#whats-next?)

 ## General info
-PortfolioCreator is a webapp with Flask backend, that lets you create a portfolio webpage
+PortfolioCreator is simple a webapp with a Flask backend - it lets the user build his Portfolio Webpage simply by filling one form.

 ## Setup